shw06/Portfolio/README.md

 Hey, Thanks for visiting.

-This is my veri minimalist portfolio, using vanilla HTML and CSS.
+This is my very minimalist portfolio, using vanilla HTML and CSS.